cast-org/figuration/site/4.0/components/navbar.md

 ## Containers

-Although it's not required, you can wrap a navbar in a `.container` to center it on a page or add one within to only center the contents of a [fixed or static top navbar](#placement).
+Although it's not required, you can wrap a navbar in a `.container` to center it on a page, or add one within to center the contents of navbar.

 {% capture example %}
 <div class="container">